sarahcolbert/sibling_roh_analysis/README.md

 Instructions for defining siblings are provided by Howe et al. [here](https://github.com/LaurenceHowe/SiblingGWAS/wiki/0.1_Siblings).

+*** provide example of what this file should look like

 ## Pre-Step 4: Input Files
 ### Genotype data
 You will need genotype data in PLINK binary format.
 The pipeline requires the input (.bed, .bim, .fam) files to satisfy the following requirements: